INSIDE: The 7 Best Solutions & Toddler Wrist Strap strategies to save your sanity when traveling with kids.

 There’s a few companies including this one, that make small pocket-sized laminated kids ID badge cards featuring your child’s photo, and your contact details.

-Put one in their pocket, and carry one with you too so you have an up-to-date child photo ID card of your child to show to police should you need it.
+Put this kids safety card in their pocket, and carry one with you too so you have an up-to-date child photo ID card of your child to show to police should you need it.

 You could also try Etsy, or DIY one yourself.

-Buy Now on Amazon: Custom Personalized Child Travel Idenitification Card for a Lost Child
+Buy Now on Amazon: Custom Personalized Child Travel Identification Card for a Lost Child

 No.5: Fabric Travel ID Bands for Kids with Tamper-proof clasp